Generalized Cluster Trees and Singular Measures: Theory for Nonsingular Measures

-\end{itemize} Assumption (P1) is a common condition to guarantee the stability of critical points \citep{chazal2014robust,chen2016statistical}.
+Assumption (P1) is a common condition to guarantee that critical points are well-separated and will not move too far away under a small perturbation on the gradient and Hessian of the density function \citep{chazal2014robust,chen2016statistical}.
 We need the fourth-order derivative to ensure the estimated density Hessian matrix converges to the population density Hessian matrix (the bias in estimating the Hessian matrix depends on fourth-order derivatives).
 Assumption (K1) is a standard condition on kernel function \citep{wasserman2006all,scott2015multivariate}.
 Assumption (K2) regularizes the complexity of kernel functions so we have uniform bounds on density, gradient, and Hessian estimation.
 It was first proposed by \cite{Gine2002} and \cite{Einmahl2005} and was later used in various studies such as \cite{genovese2009path,genovese2014nonparametric,chen2015asymptotic}.

 We first study the error rates under nonsingular measures.
 In the case of the $\lambda$-tree, error rates are well-studied, and we summarize them in the following theorem.

 \begin{thm} Assume (P1, K1--2).
 Then when $h\rightarrow 0,\frac{nh^{d+4}}{\log n} \rightarrow\infty$,